 Click here to explore past years books and resources.

 Follow the link below to volunteer as a reader for Ag Literacy Week.
 Your information will be sent to your county coordinator.

 Would you like a volunteer to read and lead an activity in your classroom?
 Please click the link below and your information will be sent to the county coordinator.

 Would you like to fund the purchase of one or more books?

-Send your donation to your county coordinator (make checks payable to NY Agriculture in the Classroom and indicate "Ag Literacy Week" in the memo line).
+Send your donation to your county coordinator (make checks payable to Cornell University and indicate "Ag Literacy Week" in the memo line).
 Donors will be recognized on a special bookplate.
 You may choose to have your donated book sent to a specific school, or to read it yourself to your local school.